Berezinskii--Kosterlitz--Thouless transition in a context-sensitive random language model: Numerical simulations

 \section{Numerical simulations}

-We conduct Monte Carlo simulations $80 \times 80$ times and present the numerical results of the physical quantities defined in Sec.~\ref{supp_sec_methods_001_001} for the proposed model, as described in Eq.~\eqref{supp_eq_rule_001_001}.
-Additionally, considering the rule $X \to YZ$ (where symbols are added with equal probability) from Eq.~\eqref{supp_eq_rule_002_002}, we also examine the case $X \to XX$ (where symbols are duplicated).
-In this paper, we investigate the cases of $K = 2$ and $K = 10$ setting $J = 1.0$.
+We conduct Monte Carlo simulations $80 \times 80$ times and present the numerical results of the physical quantities defined in Appendix~\ref{supp_sec_methods_001_001} for the proposed model, as described in Eq.~\eqref{supp_eq_rule_001_001}.
+Additionally, considering the rule $X \to YZ$, in which symbols are added with equal probability, from Eq.~\eqref{supp_eq_rule_002_002}, we also examine the case $X \to XX$, in which symbols are duplicated, because we aim to investigate how the rule, in which a sentence grows, unique to language models affects physical quantities in the thermodynamic limit.
+Here, we investigate the cases of $K = 2$ and $K = 10$, setting $J = 1.0$.
+This is because the Potts model is known to exhibit a second-order phase transition for $K \le 4$ and a first-order phase transition for $K \ge 5$, suggesting that the proposed model is also expected to show qualitatively different behavior for $K = 2$ and $K = 10$.

-In this section, we provide all the calculations of physical quantities discussed in Sec.~\ref{supp_sec_methods_001_001} for $K = 2, 10$ and $X \to YZ, XX$.
-First of all, we show the magnetization, the susceptibility, and the Binder parameter.
+First, we show the magnetization, the susceptibility, and the Binder parameter.
 Second, we plot the correlation functions and mutual information.
 Third, we depict the histogram of the magnetization.

-Next, we show the system-size dependence of the magnetization, the susceptibilities, and the Binder parameter.
-We draw the phase diagrams.
+Next, we show the system-size dependence of the magnetization, the two susceptibilities, and the Binder parameter.
+We then draw the phase diagrams for several numerical conditions.
 We see that the phase diagram drastically changes depending on $X \to YZ$ and $X \to XX$.
 We then plot the results of the finite-size scaling method.
-We see that the critical exponents are independent from the choice of $X \to YZ$ or $X \to XX$ but varies depending on $q$.
+We see that the critical exponents are independent of the choice of $X \to YZ$ or $X \to XX$ but vary depending on $q$.
 Finally, we plot the $q$-dependence of the critical exponents $\nu$ and $\gamma$.

-For $K = 10$, we show the relative frequencies of alphabets.
-In the literature of natural language processing, the relative frequencies of alphabets are known to often satisfy Zipf's law.
+For $K = 10$, we show the relative frequencies of letters in the alphabet.
+In the literature on natural language processing, the relative frequencies of letters in the alphabet are known to often satisfy Zipf's law.